datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop2.md

 enabled board by AdaFruit.
 Have a look at the documentation we compiled to get an overview of its capabilities and set up your Arduino IDE: [Feather 32u4](../resources/feather.md)

-For this you will also have to install the following library (Bluefruit nRF51):
+For this you will also have to install the following library (Bluefruit nRF51), which you can do in Sketch -> Include Library -> Manage Libraries...:

 ![](images/library.png)